avii-7/Adopy/README.md

   <p>
     Adopy stands for a animal which is available for adoption.
-    So this is a adoption website in which users can view available adoptions posts and add new adoption too.
+    So this is a adoption website in which users can view available adoptions posts and add new adoptions.
     The purpose of this application is to provide homes to needy animals.
     <br />
     <a href="https://github.com/avii1999/Adopy"><strong>Explore the docs »</strong></a>